Media accreditatie criteria

 Media representatives need a special Media-pass to access the media facilities at CM.com Circuit Zandvoort.
-The accreditation criteria on this website are applicable on most events until 1 September 2020 (unless stated otherwise).
+The accreditation criteria on this website are applicable on most events until 30 September 2020 (unless stated otherwise).
 Due to the COVID-19 situation, a very limited amount of media access credentials is available per day.
 Requests that match all criteria, can still receive a notification that their accreditation cannot be approved, due to this limit.
 The submission of an application does not guarantee that accreditation will be granted.
 Media representatives should be aware of this before submitting an application.
 In addition, they should understand that an accreditation for an earlier event is not a guarantee of being accredited for subsequent events.

 1.1 Permanent Pass 2022

 No Permanent passes will be provided until further notice.

 Please use the online accreditation form to apply for media accreditation.
 The accreditation request, must comply with the media criteria, which can be found on this page.
 Because of limited space in the Media Centre, only 2 persons per medium will be accredited, with a maximum of 1 photographer per medium.

 1.3 Special procedures

 To apply for accreditation for the following events, you should use the links provided below, instead of the online accreditation form.